reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

 }
 ```

 We have also added the `@NotBlank` annotation to validate that the bucket name is configured when the application starts.
-If the corresponding value is not provided, it would result in the Spring Application Context failing to start up.
+If the corresponding value is not provided, it will result in the Spring Application Context failing to start up.

 Below is a snippet of our `application.yaml` file where we have defined the required property which will be automatically mapped to the above defined class: